keithy/the-github-taverns/the-lighthouse-inn/harbour-watchman-linus.hm.md

 *build-pipeline* folders, that have changed and generates a matrix of jobs building each one individually.

-When each *build-pipeline* job has completed, the *builder-workflow* hands off to an *inspector-workflow*.
+When each *build-pipeline* job has completed, the *doozer-workflow* hands off to an *inspector-workflow*.
 The *inspector-workflow* is selected according to the type of item generated.
 The inspector workflows are also provided by the *harbour-master*.